-Testimony from medical experts about your medical condition and work limitations with earnings projections by financial planners are used to estimate the financial impact of an accident on your future income stream and your lost future earnings capacity.
+Testimony from medical and economic experts about your medical condition and work limitations with earnings projections by financial planners are used to estimate the financial impact of an accident on your future income stream and your lost future earnings capacity.
 A jury may award an accident victim compensation for the loss of ability to earn a living.

-“If I won’t be able to work for two months, what happens?”
+If I won’t be able to work for weeks or months, what happens?

-“What if I lost my job because I couldn’t show up to work for a few weeks?”
+What if I lost my job because I could not show up to work for a few weeks?